dport96/ITM352/morea/130.Assignment1/experience-Assignment1_alt.md

 *   Commented--get in the habit now!
 Put author's name and program description as comments in files.
 Credit given to original author when using "borrowed" code.
 *   Used descriptive file names and meaningful variable names.
 *   Employs good code formatting.
-*   Defined and used arrays and objects for your item inventory.
+*   Defined and used arrays and objects for your item total sold.
 *   Created tables via array data and loops.
 *   Good data validation (does not allow invalid choices, responds appropriately to invalid data).
 Be sure to test with invalid data.
 *   Good user interface design (easy to use and intuitive)